mtlynch/mtlynch.io/content/posts/collect-debt/index.md

 date: '2020-08-13'
 images:
   - collect-debt/cover.png
+description: Within two emails, a merchant went from blatant dismissal to full payment, and I owe it to The Organized Professional Method.
 # No affiliate links in this article
 hide_affiliate_warning: true
 ---
 A few years ago, I learned a handy technique for resolving disputes with uncooperative businesses.
 It's simple to understand and easy to implement.
-You don't need lawyers or a large social media presence.
+You don't need lawyers or a prominent social media presence.
 All it requires is for you to behave like an organized professional.
 This technique recently resolved a problem so effectively that I had to share the story.

 The conversation began with a merchant telling me in no uncertain terms that they refused to pay the money they owed me: